Unified field theory: Modern progress

 In 1963, American physicist Sheldon Glashow proposed that the weak nuclear force, electricity, and magnetism could arise from a partially unified electroweak theory.
 In 1967, Pakistani Abdus Salam and American Steven Weinberg independently revised Glashow's theory by having the masses for the W particle and Z particle arise through spontaneous symmetry breaking with the Higgs mechanism.
 This unified theory modelled the electroweak interaction as a force mediated by four particles: the photon for the electromagnetic aspect, a neutral Z particle, and two charged W particles for the weak aspect.
 As a result of the spontaneous symmetry breaking, the weak force becomes short-range and the W and Z bosons acquire masses of 80.4 and 91.2 GeV/c^{2}, respectively.
 Their theory was first given experimental support by the discovery of weak neutral currents in 1973.
 In 1983, the Z and W bosons were first produced at CERN by Carlo Rubbia's team.
 For their insights, Glashow, Salam, and Weinberg were awarded the Nobel Prize in Physics in 1979.
 Carlo Rubbia and Simon van der Meer received the Prize in 1984.

 After Gerardus 't Hooft showed the Glashow–Weinberg–Salam electroweak interactions to be mathematically consistent, the electroweak theory became a template for further attempts at unifying forces.
 In 1974, Sheldon Glashow and Howard Georgi proposed unifying the strong and electroweak interactions into the Georgi–Glashow model, the first Grand Unified Theory, which would have observable effects for energies much above 100 GeV.

-Since then there have been several proposals for Grand Unified Theories, e.g. the Pati–Salam model, although none is currently universally accepted.
-A major problem for experimental tests of such theories is the energy scale involved, which is well beyond the reach of current accelerators.
+Since then there have been numerous proposals for Grand Unified Theories involving larger and larger unifying groups.
+While these theories are self-consistent, no proposal produced a solution to outstanding issues in cosmology, like the baryon asymmetry problem or the missing mass now attributed to dark matter.
+Experimental tests of such theories requires an energy scale well beyond the reach of current accelerators so no empirical evidence outside of cosmology can guide theory.

 Grand Unified Theories make predictions for the relative strengths of the strong, weak, and electromagnetic forces, and in 1991 LEP determined that supersymmetric theories have the correct ratio of couplings for a Georgi–Glashow Grand Unified Theory.
 Many Grand Unified Theories (but not Pati–Salam) predict that the proton can decay, and if this were to be seen, details of the decay products could give hints at more aspects of the Grand Unified Theory.
 It is at present unknown if the proton can decay, although experiments have determined a lower bound of 10^{35} years for its lifetime.